 - Apply any medicated cream or healing balm provided by your technician as directed.

 After your skin is fully healed, you’ll want to protect your microblading investment by taking care of your skin.
 Applying a sunscreen to the microbladed area may help prevent fading.

 It’s not common to have severe pain in the affected area once you leave your technician’s office.
 You should pay careful attention to the microbladed area to see if it becomes puffy or raised.
-Any sign of a yellow-tinged discharge or excessive redness could be a sign of the beginning of an infection.
+Any yellow-tinged discharge or excessive redness could be a sign of an infection.

-If the area swells, continues to scab after two weeks, or begins leaking pus, you should go to the doctor immediately.
+If the area swells, continues to scab after 2 weeks, or begins leaking pus, you should go to the doctor immediately.
 An infection in the eyebrow area is especially concerning if it reaches your bloodstream, because the area is so close to your eyes and brain.
 You will need prompt treatment with antibiotics if you get an infection from microblading.